Loginistaken/eLECTRON-tunneL-DATA/7WizDimensional-chip-electrontunnel,version-rights -by-wiz-bit.md

 Conductive Contacts:
 Gold or graphene layers for electrical interfacing and spin injection/detection.

-How GEM Omega Chip Performs Each Task (A to E)
+How Wiz Dimensional-chip-electrontunnel,version Performs Each Task (A to E)

-Task	Description	How GEM Omega Chip Does It
+Task	Description	How Wiz Dimensional-chip-electrontunnel,version Does It

 A. Electron Spin Sensing	Detects qubit 0/1 via electron spin polarity.	-